Digital Twin initiative – eComply

 What we found

 The project delivered a proof of concept that incorporates planning and building ‘rules’ into an automated approvals platform with digital twin visualisation.
-Now called eComply, the proof of concept uses the Small Lot Housing Code to show how ‘rules-as-code’ can operate – using a ‘rules engine’ to automatically assess building design/plans through a portal that automatically assesses the design against appropriate planning and building rules.
+Now called eComply, the proof of concept uses the Small Lot Housing Code to show how ‘rules-as-code’ can operate – using a ‘rules engine’ to automatically assess building design/plans through a portal that assesses the design against appropriate planning and building rules.
 The digital twin component of the ‘rules engine’ visualises the approved design within a development area.

 What difference this made